 Risk management is a formal and integrated methodology and process for setting organizational policy for managing risks, and then in assessing and addressing all risks in a manner consistent with that policy.

-Risk management is linked to a number of basic activities:
+Linked to a number of basic activities

 1. Determination and alignment of targets and goals